twitter/communitynotes/content/ranking-notes.md

 math: true
 ---

 Community Notes are submitted and rated by contributors.
 Ratings are used to determine note statuses (“Helpful”, “Not Helpful”, or “Needs More Ratings”).
-Note statuses also determine which notes are displayed on each of the [Community Notes Site’s timelines](../birdwatch-timelines/), and which notes are displayed [on Tweets](../notes-on-twitter/).
+Note statuses determine which notes are displayed on each of the [Community Notes Site’s timelines](../birdwatch-timelines/), and which notes are displayed [on Tweets](../notes-on-twitter/).

 At this time, only notes that indicate a Tweet is “potentially misleading” are eligible to be displayed on Tweets.
 We observed that notes marking a Tweet as "not misleading" were often rated as “Unhelpful - Tweet doesn’t need a note”.